Journey to the Cross

 It is said that confession is good for the soul.
 While I believe this to be true, what passes for confession in my own life is often saying the right words quickly before taking the bread and cup on the first Sunday of the month.
 In Psalm 51, David pleads “Have mercy on me, O God, because of Your unfailing love.
 Because of Your great compassion, blot out the stain of my sins.
 Wash me clean from my guilt.
 Purify me from my sin.
 For I recognize my rebellion; it haunts me day and night…”

 Journey to the Cross is an opportunity to spend some concentrated time in prayer and confession, reflecting on Jesus and His sacrifice for us.
-The “Prayer Walk” will be open all day on Good Friday, April 18th from 10:00am – 9:00pm.
-You are invited to come at any time during those hours and receive a prayer guide that will take you through 10 stations reflecting on Jesus’ last words as He hung on the cross.
-This year's prayer walk has been redesigned with new stations providing for a fresh experience this year.
+The “Prayer Walk” will be open all day on Good Friday, April 3rd from 10:00am – 9:00pm.
+You are invited to come at any time during those hours and receive a prayer guide that will take you through 10 stations reflecting on Jesus’ journey to His sacrifice on the cross for us.